 - Business Planning

 - Enterprise Analysis

 - Marketing and Sales

 - Retirement & Ownership Succession Planning

 How it works

-The Viability Program matches participants with advisers who have the specific skills to meet their needs.
-The Viability Program contracts these advisers to provide on-site, one-on-one, custom-tailored assistance for participants.
+The Viability Program matches participants with advisors who have the specific skills to meet their needs.
+The Viability Program contracts these advisors to provide on-site, one-on-one, custom-tailored assistance for participants.
 Services are provided free of charge following a $75 enrollment fee.
 In some cases, if the scope of work is larger than what the program can cover, participants will need to contribute to the consultancy fees.
-Participants who have completed the program may also re-enroll in the Viability Program as their business evolves.
+Participants who have completed the program may also be able to re-enroll in the Viability Program as their business evolves.